AndreaFalanti/popnas/README.md

 ### Other bug fixes
-- Fix regressor features bug: dynamic reindexing was nullified by an int cast.
+- Fix regressor features bug: dynamic reindexing was inaccurate due to an int cast that was totally unnecessary since the dynamic reindex is designed to be a float value.
 - Fix training batch processing not working as expected, last batch of training of each epoch could have contained duplicate images due to how repeat was wrongly used before batching.
 - Fix tqdm bars for model predictions procedure, to visualize better its progress.